Suicide of Fat Cat

-On 11 April 2024, at 4:43 AM, a 20-year-old Chinese male gamer named Liu Jie and known as "Fat Cat", took his own life by jumping from a bridge in Yuzhong, Chongqing.
-After his suicide, his ex-girlfriend Tan faced backlash on Chinese social media and was accused of exploiting him financially.
+On 11 April 2024, at 4:43 AM, 20-year-old Chinese male gamer Liu Jie (known online as "Fat Cat") took his own life by jumping from a bridge in Yuzhong, Chongqing.
+After his suicide, his ex-girlfriend Tan faced backlash on Chinese social media and was accused of financially exploiting him.
 In May 2024, Chinese authorities revealed that the smear campaign against Liu's ex-girlfriend was orchestrated by Liu's sister, who had shared private information and solicited harassment against Tan.
 Police investigations later revealed Liu and Tan had a genuine relationship with mutual financial exchanges, and there was no evidence of exploitation.
 Liu's sister eventually admitted to her actions and apologized.
-The incident gained widespread media attention sparking debates on cyberbullying and gender dynamics in China.
+The incident gained widespread media attention, sparking debates on cyberbullying and gender dynamics in China.

 Background

+The Shibanpo Bridge over the Yangtze River where Fat Cat committed suicide.

 Fat Cat was born in Chenzhou, Hunan Province, on 18 May 2003.
-He worked as a gaming influencer for around 10 hours a day game boosting, or professionally playing video games for other people.
-In November 2021, Fat Cat met his girlfriend through the mobile game Honor of Kings.
-He led a frugal personal life and financially supported his girlfriend, once contributig 70,000 yuan to help her open a shop.
-In April 2024, Fat Cat traveled from Hunan to Chongqing to live with his girlfriend.
-She declined his offer to move in, and the relationship soon ended.
+He worked as a gaming influencer for around ten hours a day game boosting, or professionally playing video games for other people.
+In November 2021, Fat Cat met his would-be girlfriend, Tan, through the mobile game Honor of Kings.
+He led a frugal personal life and financially supported her, once contributing 70,000 yuan to help her open a shop.
+In April 2024, Fat Cat traveled from Hunan to Chongqing to live with Tan.
+She declined his offer to move in, and their relationship soon ended.
 Fat Cat then transferred a large sum of money to her and jumped off a bridge in Chongqing.
 His body was found 12 days later.
-Following the incident, his former girlfriend was doxxed and harassed by many, sparking debates on marriage in China.
+Following the incident, Tan was doxxed and harassed by many, sparking debates on marriage in China.
 She then returned a portion of the money to the family.
 Fat Cat's body was cremated on 3 May 2024.